jglanz/AMD_OC_Ryzen/README.md

     B. USBPorts-X570-ASRock-CR-PCIe_BT.kext

-The images below show the 2 sections, the ACPI and the Kernel sections, in the config.plist file where these files are to be enabled or disabled.
+The images below show the 2 sections, the ACPI and the Kernel sections, in the config.plist file, where these files are to be enabled or disabled.

 ACPI section:
 ![Test Image 1](Images/ACPI-X570X-USB-BT.jpg)